The libraries are temporarily closing from Monday 23 March to help prevent the spread of COVID-19 through community contact.

 The Cambridge Museum, which operates independently from Waipā District Council, is also closed to the public.

-Council offices are closed.
+Council offices are closed during Level 4 and Level 3.
 Council will continue to offer essential services to residents, and phone and internet services.

 These events are all cancelled or postponed until further notice, please keep an eye on our Facebook or this website for up to date information.